-As we continue through the penitential season called Advent, and prepare ourselves to receive the indulgences and graces associated with the Jubilee Year of Mercy, we should begin now to examine our consciences in preparation for confession.
+As we continue through the penitential season called Advent, we should begin now to examine our consciences in preparation for confession.
 And when you go to confession, there is no need to analyze your behavior for the priest, and try to explain why you did what you did, and what all the circumstances were, and how you feel about it.
 As we will discuss later on in this series of homilies, confession is not counseling, and the priest is not necessarily the most qualified person to help us work through our personal problems.
 I know that some of you, when you come to confession to me, seem kind of surprised that I don’t ask a lot of questions or try to give some sort of advice.
 And that’s not out of disinterest or laziness; it’s by design.
 Experience has taught me over the years that confession is one of those things in which the simpler it is the better.
 To try and rehash all the things that brought you there in the first place is not really helpful from a spiritual point of view.
 You go in, you tell the priest what you did and how many times you did it, get your penance, get absolution and get out.
 That way it’s less traumatic, and maybe you’ll be more inclined to come back to confession more often.
 After all, what you're there to receive is not advice, it's absolution, and the grace to be more aware of your sins in the future and increased grace to resist temptation.
 And all of that we will discuss later in the weeks to come.

-But for now, let us resolve to examine our consciences in preparation for confession sometime during this season and the Jubilee Year; and, if you find yourself dwelling on things and trying to figure out things, stop.
+But for now, let us resolve to examine our consciences in preparation for confession sometime during this season; and, if you find yourself dwelling on things and trying to figure out things, stop.
 There’s no need.
 You know that when you walk into the confessional you’re going to walk out forgiven.
 The only person who would not be forgiven in confession is the person who thinks he’s done nothing wrong, or who is not sorry for what he’s done, and those people don’t go to confession.
 But if you’re willing to walk into a confessional, then it has to be because you’re sorry for whatever sins you’re aware you’ve committed.
 Which means you already fulfill the requirements the priest needs to absolve you.